qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step6.md

 And apply it: `kubectl apply -f service.yml`{{execute}}.

 We created a new Pod and a DNS record `nginx-service` that matches our Pod IP.
 Let's verify.
 For this, we need to find the Pod IP: `kubectl get pod -l app=nginx -o wide`{{execute}}.

+> You can see the Pod IP under the `IP` column.

 Great.
 Now, let's describe our service: `kubectl describe service -l app=nginx`{{execute}}.
 As you can see, there is the `Endpoints` section which contains our Pod IP.

-Great, let's test it:
+Now, let's test the DNS communication:

 Exec to the Pod: `kubectl exec -it nginx -- bash`{{execute}}
 Fetch the service by DNS name: `curl -I --silent http://nginx-service | head -n1`{{execute}}.